microbma/microbma.github.io/contact.md

 ## Payments and benefits

 This will be a two-year appointment with the possibility to extend, should both parties agree.
-The annual salary will be ~$65,000 with other benefits, including housing subsidy, free gym, .
+The annual salary will be ~$65,000 with other benefits, including housing subsidy, free gym, and other benefits.

+## How to apply
 Interested candidates should email Bin Ma (bma@zju.edu.cn) with a CV, statement of interest and contact information for 3 references.